kaizadp/introductoryR/readme.md

 ## Navigating this repository

-`0-before-you-begin.md`, `0b-Rstudio-tips.md`: This files contain useful tips and tricks for using R/RStudio.
+`0-before-you-begin.md`, `0b-Rstudio-tips.md`: These files contain useful tips and tricks for using R/RStudio.

 `1-code/`: This directory contains R scripts and RMarkdown/Markdown files.